Lime (transportation company): Company

 LimeBike was founded in January 2017 by Brad Bao and Toby Sun, both of whom were executives of Fosun International's venture capital arm.
 It raised US$12 million in venture funding led by Andreessen Horowitz in March 2017.
 The company closed a Series B round of venture funding in October 2017, announcing that it was valued at $225 million.
 A $335 million funding round in 2018 led to a valuation of $1.1 billion for the company, making it a unicorn.

 In August 2018, the company signed a deal with Uber to provide them with electric bikes for the expansion of their Uber Bikes service.

 In May 2019, co-founder and chief executive officer Toby Sun stepped down reportedly to focus on R&D while Brad Bao, a Lime co-founder, took his place as CEO.

 In September 2019, Lime was recognized as one of the LinkedIn's Top Startups for 2019.
 This was the first time Lime has been listed, and it was ranked at No. 12 amongst the list of 50 startups.

 In January 2020, Lime laid off about 100 employees, approximately 14 percent of its workforce, and ended its scooter rental service in a dozen markets, including Atlanta, Phoenix, San Diego and San Antonio.
 Further layoffs in April were attributed to the COVID-19 pandemic, with the CEO saying, "We had to pause operations in 99% of our markets worldwide to support cities’ efforts at social distancing."
 Starting in March 2020, due to reduced demand for electric scooters during the COVID-19 lockdown in 2020, Lime suspended services in nearly two dozen countries.

 Lime acquired the Jump e-bike and scooter business from Uber in May 2020, along with a $170 million funding round led by Uber, with Bain Capital Ventures and GV participating.
 The deal valued Lime at $510 million, down 79% from its $2.4 billion valuation in April 2019.
 At the same time, Brad Bao stepped down as CEO, replaced by Wayne Ting.

 In November 2020, Lime reported the first profitable quarter and predicted 2021 full-year profitability.

 In April 2021, Lime is listed as one of the 2021 Time100 Most Influential Companies by Time magazine.

 In November 2021, Lime closed an oversubscribed funding round raising $523 million and announced an intention to take the company public in 2022.
 The company also announced in 2021 that riders had surpassed 250 million rides using Lime services, making it the largest shared micromobility operator globally in terms of total trips.

+In May 2026, Lime filed an S-1 registration statement with the SEC for a proposed initial public offering on the Nasdaq Global Select Market under the ticker symbol LIME, with Goldman Sachs and JPMorgan serving as lead underwriters; the company reported revenue of $886.7 million in 2025, a 29% increase year-over-year.